pachadotdev/freedomhouse/README.md

 ### Templates in Excel

-The directory `dev/es` contains the Excel files with the translations.
+The directory `dev/texts` contains the Excel files that I used for the translations in `dev/texts/translation_es`.
 These can be used as templates for translations to other languages different from Spanish.

 What I did to add the translations in R was to use the `left_join` function from the `dplyr` package to match each country/item/sub-item